How Dentists Treat a Serious Tooth Infection

 Diagnosis of a Periodontal Abscess

 Your dentist can easily diagnose a periodontal abscess with a basic exam.
 This is a pocket of pus in the gums.
 You may notice this in any of the gum tissue in your mouth.
-If you have any pain or swelling in your gums, call your dentist immediately.
+If you have any pain or swelling in your gums, call your 24 Hour emergency dentist near me immediately.
 These usually cause significant discomfort.
 Patients may notice pain, bleeding, or a bad taste in the mouth.
 The are is often sore to the touch and swollen, as well.

 Gum Abscess Treatment